cabicho/0e18c4729ae742cb950e9d85fa756515_Experiment_01/README.md

 * UnZip (6, MacOS)
 * Windows Photos (2018, Windows)

-To run the script(s) use python 2.7 or higher.
+To run the script(s) use python 2.7.

 ## Experiment Assumptions